protocol/nft-website/docs/reference/nft-marketplaces.md

 ---
  # NFT marketplaces

-While we're working on this page, here are some links to the some of most active NFT marketplaces today.
+While we're working on this page, here are some links to the some of the most active NFT marketplaces today.

 ### Visual artwork